 Have questions?
 We have answers!

 With all the different medical care options out there questions will certainly arise now and then and the insurance companies don't always make understanding your benefits an easy task.
-While we may not have all of the answers, we have complied a list of frequently asked questions and answers to help clarify some of the most important patient issues we encounter.
+While we may not have all of the answers, we have compiled a list of frequently asked questions and answers to help clarify some of the most important patient issues we encounter.
 If you have any specific questions, please contact us and we will be happy to assist in any way possible.

 What makes Full Spectrum different?